henripar/monsters-rolodex/README.md

 This is just a simple project to learn some of the basics of react including functional components, class components, props and state.

+You can view the final project in https://henripar.github.io/monsters-rolodex/

 ### Zero to Mastery